 Records of the inspections are to be maintained as listed in (5).
-Other monitoring activities shall be performed as set forth in the applicable portions of the LTMP developed pursuant to the Consent Decree.
+Should the activities carried out in conformance with the applicable portions of the LTMP developed pursuant to the Consent Decree indicate that other activities are necessary, those activities will be listed and executed.